mollywilliams/grace-notes.github.io/_topics/separation.md

 The following notes provide examples of the uses of the word αφοριζω which means separation in the Bible:

-* [Matt.
-13:49-51] (https://www.biblegateway.com/passage/?search=Matt.+13%3A49-51), the wicked are separated from the righteous at the final judgment.
+* Matt.
+13:49-51, the wicked are separated from the righteous at the final judgment.

-* [Matt.
-25:31-46] (https://www.biblegateway.com/passage/?search=Matt.+25%3A31-46), the sheep are separated from the goats.
+* Matt.
+25:31-46, the sheep are separated from the goats.

 Are you one of the righteous?
 How do you know?
 Can you explain to a friend how he can be one of the sheep instead of one of the goats?

-* [Luke.
-6:22] (https://www.biblegateway.com/passage/?search=Luke.+6%3A22), the righteous man is ostracized by the worldly.
+* Luke.
+6:22, the righteous man is ostracized by the worldly.

-* [Acts 13:2] (https://www.biblegateway.com/passage/?search=Acts+13%3A2), Barnabas and Saul (Paul) were separated to the work of the ministry.
+* Acts 13:2, Barnabas and Saul (Paul) were separated to the work of the ministry.

-* [2 Cor.
-6:17] (https://www.biblegateway.com/passage/?search=2+Cor.+6%3A17), touch not the unclean thing.
+* 2 Cor.
+6:17, touch not the unclean thing.

-* [Gal.
-1:15] (https://www.biblegateway.com/passage/?search=Gal.+1%3A15), Paul separated from his mother’s womb.
+* Gal.
+1:15, Paul separated from his mother’s womb.

-* [Gal.
-2:12] (https://www.biblegateway.com/passage/?search=Gal.+2%3A12), Peter wrongfully separated himself from Gentiles for fear of the opinion of the Jews.
+* Gal.
+2:12, Peter wrongfully separated himself from Gentiles for fear of the opinion of the Jews.